herquiloidehele/ivanbila.github.io/content/blog/how-developers-can-improve-ux/index.md

 I hope you found something that can either be applied in your current project or upcoming projects and that you learned as much as I did writing this post, may your next/current project have the best user experience possible.

-Thanks, and see until time.
+Thanks, and see you next time.